Common Side Effects of Breast Cancer Treatments

 - Swelling of the breast or nearby tissue

-- Skin changes such as peeling, flaking, dry, itching
+- Skin changes such as peeling, flaking, drying, itching similar to a sunburn

 - Hair loss on the armpit or chest area